thekalinga/books-raw/repo/the-peoples-verdict/04-the-evidence.md

 the Queen's Road police station.
 They damaged several stalls and shops as they approached.
 The Good Luck Motor Driving School, owned by a Muslim situated opposite the Charni Road Railway station, was set on fire.
-Thereafter, the mob came to his chawl.
+Thereafter, the mob came to his _chawl_.
 As the mob attacked, the police along with one S.I.Kamat, who was also present, stood by as mute observers.
 The local Shiv Sena corporator, Vilas Avchat was contacted and the witness pleaded with him for help.
 The